Skip to main content

 Labels should be short descriptive names for a View.
 But it is possible to provide more detailed descriptions as well via the accessibilityDescriptionProvider.
 This property behaves like accessibilityLabelProvider, but is intended for longer, more detailed text that describes the View.

-Authors can indicate that a View plays a well-defined role as a widget by tagging it with an accessibility role.
+Authors can indicate that a View plays a well-defined role in the app by tagging it with an accessibility role.
 This enables assistive technologies to change the presentation of the View to the user as she navigates a scene.
 This is done by setting the View's accessibilityRole.

 Here is an example of creating a View that will serve as a ButtonRole.